WAZIPOINT Engineering Science & Technology: What is the Voltage Relay and How Does It Work?

 Voltage Differential Relays: These relays detect voltage differences between two points in an electrical system.
 They are commonly used to protect transformers and can quickly detect faults such as internal winding faults or phase-to-phase short circuits.

 It's worth noting that the specific types of voltage relays used in a substation depend on the design, configuration, and requirements of the electrical system.
 Different substations may employ different combinations of relays to achieve the desired protection and control functions.
-Different Types of Relays and Their working Procedure are discussed in detail in another episode.
+Different Types of Relays and their working Procedure are discussed in detail in another episode.

 No comments: